 Additional COVID-19 death in Kanawha County

 KANAWHA COUNTY, W.Va.
-(WSAZ) - Another person has died in connection to the coronavirus.
+(WSAZ) - The Kanawha-Charleston Health Department is reporting another death related to the coronavirus.

-According to the Kanawha-Charleston Health Department, a 76-year-old man has died.
-This brings the total number of death to 247.
+A 73-year-old woman has died, bringing total number of deaths to 252.

+28 new cases have been reported since Monday.
+Overall, there have been 12,076 cases.

 Copyright 2021 WSAZ.
 All rights reserved.